Gman615/Python_Projects/README.md

 With this project, I created a function that makes basic HTML pages.
 The program allows users to input a phrase, and that is displayed with a basic HTML document.

+# Student Tracking

+I was able to get some experience with this project using Python with SQL.
+This project does not involve Django or any platforms.
+It does set up an SQL database and allows entry of student information.